Zahra Nemati

 Zahra Nemati (زهرا نعمتی, born 30 April 1985) is an Iranian Paralympic and Olympic archer.
 She originally competed in taekwondo before she was paralyzed in a car accident.
-At the 2012 Summer Paralympics she won two medals, an individual gold and team bronze.
-She has qualified to compete at both the 2016 Summer Olympics and the 2016 Summer Paralympics.
-She was the flag bearer at the 2016 Olympics and the postponed 2020 Summer Paralympics in Tokyo where she shared the honour with thrower Nourmohammad Arekhi.
+At the 2012 Summer Paralympics she won two medals, an individual gold and a team bronze.
+She qualified to compete at both the 2016 Summer Olympics and the 2016 Summer Paralympics.
+She was the flagbearer for Iran at the 2016 Olympics and the postponed 2020 Summer Paralympics in Tokyo where she shared the honour with thrower Nourmohammad Arekhi.

 Personal life

 Nemati was born in Kerman, Iran.
 In 2003, she was injured in a car accident, leaving her with spinal injuries and paralysis of both legs.

 Sports career

 Prior to her injuries, Nemati had been a black belt in taekwondo.
-She took up archery in 2006 and within six months finished third in the National Championships, competing against able bodied athletes.
+She took up archery in 2006 and within six months finished third in the National Championships, competing against able-bodied athletes.
 In para-archery events she competes in the W2 classification.

 Nemati was selected to compete for Iran at the 2012 Summer Paralympics, held in London, United Kingdom, where she won two medals, becoming the first Iranian woman to win a gold medal at either the Olympic or Paralympic Games.
 In the women's recurve W1/W2 event she placed first in the ranking round with a score of 613 and received a bye to the round of 16 where she beat Mariangela Perna of Italy 6–0.
 In the quarterfinals she defeated Turkey's Gizem Girismen again by a score of 6–0 and advanced to the gold medal match by winning her semifinal against Italy's Veronica Floreno 6–0.
 Nemati faced Elisabetta Mijno of Italy in the final and secured the gold medal with a 7–3 win.
 She dedicated her gold medal to "all of the people who prayed for me to achieve this success."

 In the women's team recurve, Nemati was part of the Iranian team alongside Razieh Shir Mohammadi and Zahra Javanmard.
 They placed second in the ranking round with 1646 points and defeated the Czech Republic in the quarterfinals.
 In the semifinals the Iranian team lost to South Korea by a score of 192–186 but went on to defeat Italy 188–184 in the bronze medal match as Nemati claimed her second medal of the Games.

 At the 2013 World Para-archery Championships held in Bangkok, Thailand, she won the gold medal in the women's individual recurve W2 and a bronze medal in the women's team recurve.